Spatial Language Understanding for Object Search in Partially Observed City-scale Environments: Related Work

-Language grounding aims to map symbols of language to concepts and structures in the world available to the agent.
-Most work on spatial language grounding assumes a fully observable domain where the references are known or within the field of view of the robot \cite{tellex2011forklift, Fasola2013UsingSS, Kollar2010TowardUNInstructionFollowing, boularias2016qualitative}.
-Spatial language understanding in partially observable environments is an emerging area of study \cite{hemachandra2015learning, patki2020language, wandzel2019oopomdp, thomason2019visiondialogue}. \citet{thomason2019visiondialogue} propose a domain where the robot has access to a dialogue between humans discussing the location of the target prior to searching. \citet{hemachandra2015learning} and \citet{patki2020language} learn to infer a distribution over semantic maps from given language for instruction following and plan actions through behavior inference.
+Spatial language understanding in partially observable environments is an emerging area of study \cite{hemachandra2015learning, wandzel2019oopomdp, patki2020language, thomason2019visiondialogue}. \citet{thomason2019visiondialogue} propose a domain where the robot, tasked to reach a goal room, has access to a dialogue with an oracle discussing the location of the goal during execution. \citet{hemachandra2015learning} and \citet{patki2020language} infer a distribution over semantic maps for instruction following then plan actions through behavior inference.
 These instructions are typically FoR-independent or involve only the robot's own FoR.
-In contrast, we study language descriptions with FoRs relative to referenced landmarks and produce policy via online planning. \citet{wandzel2019oopomdp} propose the Object-Oriented POMDP framework for object search and a proof-of-concept keyword-based model for language understanding in indoor space.
+In contrast, we consider language descriptions with FoRs relative to referenced landmarks. \citet{wandzel2019oopomdp} propose the Object-Oriented POMDP framework for object search and a proof-of-concept keyword-based model for language understanding in indoor space.
 Our work handles diverse spatial language using a novel spatial language observation model and focuses on search in cityscale environments.
 We evaluate our system against a keyword-based baseline similar to the one in \cite{wandzel2019oopomdp}.

 Cognitive scientists have grouped FoRs into three categories: absolute, intrinsic, and relative \cite{majid2004can,shusterman2016frames}.
 Absolute FoRs (e.g. for \emph{north}) are fixed and depend on the agreement between speakers of the same language.
 Intrinsic FoRs (e.g. for \emph{at the door of the house}) depend only on properties of the referenced object.
 Relative FoRs (e.g. for \emph{behind the ticket booth}) depend on both properties of the referenced object and the perspective of the observer.
 In this paper, spatial descriptions are provided by human observers who may impose relative FoRs or absolute FoRs.